ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-port-req.md

   years:  2016, 2019

-lastupdated: "2019-02-15"
+lastupdated: "2019-06-17"

 subcollection: vmware-solutions

 ---
-# VMware HCX on IBM Cloud port access requirements
+# Port access requirements for VMware HCX on IBM Cloud
 {: #hcx-archi-port-req}

 HCX must traverse the public internet and private lines, and connect to data center components, such as networks, switches, and port groups.